dmitribodiu/90-days-challenge/architecture.md

         Managers and Engines can both call ResourceAccess services without violating the closed architecture
     3. Queued manager to manager
-        Manager can queue a call to another manager, (it's not a sideways call)
+        Manager can `queue` a call to another manager, which won't count as a sideways call
     4. Opening the architecture
         Even with the best set of guidelines, time and again you will find yourself trying to open the architecture.

         Instead of violating the architecture you should find a better way to do the same thing `preserving the architecture`.
 There's always such a way.
         E.g you could harness message queuing or utilities bar.
+Solid architecture will payoff a lot later.

 5. Design dont's
     **DON'T DO THESE THINGS**
     1. Clients can only call managers.
         Otherwise you pollute clients with business logic which will render further development hell.
-    3. Managers don't queue calls to more than one manager in the same use case.
+    2. Managers don't queue calls to more than one manager in the same use case.
         Use event listening utility instead.
-    4. Only managers can queue or listen to events Other services should not care about events.
+    3. Only managers can queue or listen to events Other services should not care about events.
 It's not their business.
-    6. No service should can call it's sibling.
+    4. No service should be able to call it's sibling. (sideway call)

 6. Strive for symmetry
     The symmetry in software systems manifests in repeated call patterns across use cases.